eddiedunnteaching/cit225/SystemAdministration.md

 Without getting too far off topic NFT's (non-fungible token) became all the rage last year in connection to collectable art but that is only the tip of the iceberg for what an NFT can do.
 There has been work done using NFT's as unique identity for humans.

-This has bee given the nickname `Soulbound` token and I think fits in well with this conversation.
+This has been given the nickname `Soulbound` token and I think fits in well with this conversation.
 Here is a great intro video.

 https://www.youtube.com/watch?v=Fu4lrv47c0g